 The internet is awash with chia recipes, from salads to muffins, pizza bases to jams.
 The only limit to its use in food is your imagination.

 From Aztec to Australia

-Reportedly first used by the Aztecs, chia is sometimes labelled an ancient grain, joining the likes of quinoa, amaranth, kamut, freekeh and spelt.
+Reportedly first used by the Aztecs, chia is sometimes labelled as an ancient grain, joining the likes of quinoa, amaranth, kamut, freekeh and spelt.
 Along with quinoa and amaranth, chia has also been classed as a pseudocereal – a non-grass plant whose seed can be ground into flour and otherwise used as cereal.

 When the Aztec civilisation disappeared, so did chia.
 Now one of the world's biggest chia producers is right here in Australia, in the Kimberley region of northern WA.